This made-from-scratch dark chocolate banana cake is easy to make, heavenly dark and moist and makes a perfect snack or

 - If you do not wish to serve the cake within a day or two, it is advisable to not place the banana slices on the cake.
 These slices, even though are baked, tend to not last long.

-- To store an uncut, wrap it in cling wrap and place it in the refrigerator.
+- To store an uncut cake, wrap it in cling wrap (plastic wrap) and place it in the refrigerator.
 Before serving, let the cake warm up to room temperature with the cling wrap on.
 This will avoid condensation directly on the cake.
 Only remove the cling wrap after the cake has warmed up to room temperature.

-- To store leftovers of the chocolate cake, place it in a covered container and keep it in the refrigerator.
+- To store leftovers of the chocolate cake, place it in a covered airtight container and keep it in the refrigerator.
 Bring it to room temperature before eating.
 For easy serving, cut the cake into slices before placing it in the refrigerator, that way, you can remove the slices you wish to eat and they warm up faster too!

-This cake will turn out best when made using really ripe bananas.
+- For best results, use overripe bananas.
 We are talking about bananas that are all ripe that the skin has started having brown specks on them.
 These are not rotting ones, they are all still perfect on the inside but has ripened really really well.
+Well ripened bananas have the best banana flavor.

-If you don’t have buttermilk, add 1 tablespoon of lemon juice into 130 ml of milk.
-Let the solution sit for a few minutes, and it will cuddle up.
+- If you don’t have buttermilk, add 1 tablespoon of lemon juice into 130 ml of milk.
+Let the solution sit for a few minutes, and it will curdle.
 Use it as a substitute for the buttermilk in the recipe.

 - To make a layered cake, bake the cakes in two 6-inches round cake tins as provided in the recipe card.
 Omit the banana slices on the cake.
 These will most likely be leveled off when you stack the cakes, so there is really no point in adding them on.